JustinSu77/Test/README.md

 ### Initializing a map with existing key-value pairs.

-A map can also be initialized with key-values pairs using a map literal.
+A map can also be initialized with key-values pairs already using a map literal.

 ```pseudo
 [variable_name] := map[key_data_type]value_data_type){key-1: value-1...}